yahoo/validatar/README.md

    ...
 tests:
    - name: String describing the Test name
-     description: String descrbing the Test
+     description: String describing the Test
      asserts:
         - A String assertion statement referencing data from the queries.
 See below for exact details on Validatar assert statements.
    ...